1 Understanding agentic applications

 What is agentic AI?

-Agentic AI refers to AI systems that augment LLMs with tools, retrieval, memory, and autonomous reasoning.
-Instead of responding once to a prompt and stopping, an agentic system can reason about what to do next, call tools such as web search or database queries, observe the results, and continue looping until the task is complete.
+Agentic AI refers to AI systems that augment large language models (LLMs) with tools, retrieval, memory, and autonomous reasoning.
+Instead of responding once to a prompt and stopping, an agentic system can reason about what to do next, call tools, observe the results, and repeat until the task is complete.

-How is an AI agent different from an agentic workflow?
+How is an AI agent different from a regular LLM?

-An AI agent is a system where the LLM dynamically controls its own reasoning loop, chooses when to call tools, decides what steps to take, and determines when the task is finished.
-An agentic workflow, by contrast, follows logic defined in advance by a developer, often as a graph of nodes and edges.
-Workflows can still use LLMs and dynamic routing, but they trade some autonomy for greater predictability.
+An AI agent dynamically directs its own reasoning loop: it decides which tools to call, what steps to take, and when to stop.
+An agentic workflow follows logic defined in advance by a developer, often as a graph of nodes and edges.
+Workflows can still include LLM calls and dynamic routing, but they trade some autonomy for better predictability and control.

-When should I use a fully autonomous agent instead of a workflow?
+When should I use a workflow instead of a fully autonomous agent?

 What is an augmented LLM?

-An augmented LLM is a language model enhanced with three core capabilities: retrieval, tools, and memory.
-Retrieval lets it access external knowledge from sources such as search engines, vector databases, or files.
-Tools let it take actions such as calling APIs, writing files, or querying databases.
-Memory lets it maintain state across steps or conversations.
+An augmented LLM is a language model enhanced with three key capabilities: retrieval, tools, and memory.
+Retrieval lets it access external knowledge, tools let it take actions such as calling APIs or querying databases, and memory lets it maintain state across steps or conversations.
 The chapter describes the augmented LLM as the atomic building block of agentic systems.

 What are the main patterns for building agentic applications?

-The chapter introduces several common patterns: prompt chaining, routing, parallelization, orchestrator-workers, and evaluator-optimizer.
-Prompt chaining breaks work into sequential LLM calls.
-Routing sends inputs to specialized handlers.
-Parallelization runs multiple LLM calls at the same time.
-Orchestrator-workers uses a central LLM to delegate subtasks.
-Evaluator-optimizer uses one LLM to generate output and another to critique and improve it.
+The chapter introduces several common agentic design patterns: prompt chaining, routing, parallelization, orchestrator-workers, and evaluator-optimizer.
+Prompt chaining breaks work into sequential LLM calls; routing sends inputs to specialized handlers; parallelization runs multiple calls at once; orchestrator-workers uses a central LLM to delegate tasks; and evaluator-optimizer uses feedback loops to improve output quality.

 Why are agentic applications difficult to run reliably in production?

-Agentic applications are difficult because errors compound across multiple steps, costs can rise quickly due to repeated LLM calls and tool usage, evaluation is harder than traditional unit testing, human oversight is required for risky actions, and long contexts can degrade model performance.
-Each additional step adds power but also introduces cost, complexity, and new failure modes.
+Agentic applications are difficult because errors compound across multiple steps, token costs can grow quickly, evaluation is less straightforward than traditional unit testing, human oversight is often required for risky actions, and context quality degrades as the context window fills up.
+These challenges make careful design, monitoring, and guardrails essential.

 What are the core building blocks of CrewAI?

-CrewAI provides composable primitives for building agentic applications: agents, tasks, tools, crews, and flows.
-Agents are specialized AI personas.
-Tasks describe what needs to be done and what success looks like.
-Tools let agents interact with the outside world.
-Crews are teams of agents working together.
-Flows provide explicit workflow control with logic, state management, routing, parallel processing, and integration with non-AI systems.
+CrewAI provides composable primitives for building agentic systems: agents, tasks, tools, crews, and flows.
+Agents are specialized AI personas, tasks define what needs to be done and what success looks like, tools let agents interact with the outside world, crews coordinate multiple agents, and flows provide explicit workflow control with logic, state, routing, and error handling.

-What is MCP and how does CrewAI use it?
+What is MCP and how does it relate to CrewAI?

 Building Agentic Applications with CrewAI and MCP ebook for free